This comedic character is the only intelligent person in a group of morons,

 - Luigi from Super Mario Bros. could be this.
 Mario rushes head-first into extremely dangerous situations that no normal person would be able to survive.
 Yoshi will blindly follow whatever Mario does.
 Luigi's the one who thinks of the possibility of them actually getting hurt.
-Oh yes, and he's generally the best of the three to play as.

 - Luigi isn't given much respect in the RPG spin off games.
 In Superstar Saga, most people don't know who Luigi is and refer to him as the guy in green or some other variant.
 In The Thousand Year Door, the game hints that Luigi's successes in his own adventure is exaggerated since most of Luigi's allies always complains about how he screwed up a lot.

 - However, in The Thousand Year Door, there is one Toad child who thinks Luigi is cooler than Mario (with apologies to Mario).
 There's also Pennington the detective, who takes one look at your outfit and deduces that you can only be the famous Luigi, and nothing can convince him otherwise.
 So Luigi gets respect sometimes.